Grant Related Documents

 Frequently Asked Questions

-On page 25 of the application, there are two options available to comply with the Regional Economic Council recommendations.
+There are two options available to comply with the Regional Economic Council recommendations.
 Option 1 - There is a form in the application that can be completed by a council member from your area that states your project is in line with their Strategic Plan.
 Option 2 - You can review your Regional Economic Council's Strategic Plan and attach a supplemental narrative to the application describing the economic benefits of the proposed project and how the project aligns with the strategies of the regional economic plan.
 Please state the page and paragraph of the Strategic Plan your proposal compliments.
 You can find a list of the council members and their strategic plans at: http://regionalcouncils.ny.gov/ (See link in right-hand column).
 Click on your area on the map and search for Strategic Plan.

 2. Are there any trees that are not acceptable for street tree planting?

 Yes.
 Any species of ash tree is not acceptable for street tree planting due to the recent discoveries of the Emerald Ash Borer in New York State.
 This invasive insect is extremely harmful to all species of ash trees, and can result in probable tree mortality.
+Work with your DEC forester for a comprehensive answer to this question.

 3..
 Can Quick Start Arbor Day funding be used for a 2012 or prior Arbor Day event?